 2024 • White clay

 One of the things I've repeated most are these sort of small faces.
-This was the first one toguether with the following one.
+This was the first one together with the following one.

 2024 • White clay